dwarvesf/playground/Engineering/Full-text search with Postgresql.md

             generate_series(1, length(lexeme)) len));
 ```

-To explore what is exactly above query does?
+To explore what is exactly the above query does?
 Let's split it into smaller parts to better explain:

 **Convert sentence to vector**